Mac Miller 911 Call Released

 The 911 call placed from Miller’s home described the rapper as “not breathing” and paramedics arrived under a dispatch call of “cardiac arrest,” but realized very quickly upon arrival that Miller was already dead, something the person who discovered him may not have known immediately.

 The story that has been revealed so far about the hours leading up to Miller’s death is that he had hosted a party at his home the night before, spending time with his close friends until the early hours of Friday morning, September 7.
-No one interacted with the rapper until his body was discovered by a friend at his home in the San Fernando Valley at about noon.
+No one interacted with the rapper until a friend discovered his body at his home in the San Fernando Valley at about noon.

 Since news broke that Miller died of an apparent overdose, local law enforcement has been adamant that any person who may have seen Miler between the missing hours should come forward, but acknowledge that no one has.